ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-how-to-create-custom-company-configuration-packages.md

 >
 > The XML processor accepts only some special characters, and will remove those it does not.
 If removing a special character, such as the % sign in "Field 1%," results in two or more tables or fields with the same name an error will occur when you export or import a configuration package.

-## To create a custom company configuration package
+## Vytvoření vlastního konfiguračního balíčku společnosti
-1. Create a new company.
+1. Vytvoření nové společnosti.
 For more information, see [Creating New Companies in Business Central](about-new-company.md).
-3. Set up the new company in the way you need.
-Fill in all required setup tables.
+3. Založte novou společnost tak, jak potřebujete.
+Vyplňte všechny požadované tabulky nastavení.
-4. Open the new company.
+4. Otevřete novou společnost.
 5. Open the **Configuration Worksheet** page.
-6. Add the tables that you want to transfer to another company to the worksheet.
-Assign the worksheet lines to the package.
+6. Přidejte do sešitu tabulky, které chcete přenést do jiné společnosti.
+Přiřaďte řádky sešitu k balíčku.
-7. Create a questionnaire for the most frequently used setup tables.
+7. Vytvořte dotazník pro nejčastěji používané tabulky nastavení.
-8. Create configuration templates to make it easier to create master data, such as customers or items.
+8. Vytvořte konfigurační šablony, které usnadní vytváření kmenových dat, jako jsou zákazníci nebo zboží.
-9. Export your package as a .rapidstart file.
+9. Exportujte balíček jako soubor .rapidstart.

 ## Viz také
 [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md)